-By Jibility co-founder Chuen Seet
+By Jibility Co-Founder Chuen Seet

-Just like a plan, a strategy roadmap is a model that tries to predict what should happen in the future.
+A strategy roadmap is a model that tries to predict what should happen in the future.
 Developing one can take months, and things continually change in the meantime.
 As soon as your roadmap is published, it is probably already outdated.
 So why spend so much time perfecting it?

 Design Thinking, Lean Startup and Agile methods offer a solution for quickly developing and adapting a minimum viable strategy roadmap that has just enough information to help the organization move forward.
 A minimum viable strategy roadmap can be developed in a few days or weeks — not months.

 Waterfall vs Design Thinking, Lean Startup and Agile